hamelln/typescript-dive-notes/structural-type-system.md

 });
 ```

-### What if we wanted to compare the L and m we saw earlier?
+### So how we to compare the L and m?

-Because `1000L` and `1000m` are both `number` types, structured typing, which only compares properties, has no answer!
+`1000L` and `1000m` are both `number` types.
+With the original structured type system, there's no way to compare the two, but don't worry.
+With branding, we can solve this.
-This is where developers turn to branding.
 Branding is a trick that **implements a nominal type system** - see the [branding](https://github.com/hamelln/typescript-dive-notes/blob/main/branding.md) for more details!

 ## Conclusion.